Dariga Shakimova

 Dariga Shakimova (born 20 November 1988) is a Kazakhstani boxer.
 In 2015, she was named the Female Boxer of the Year by the Kazakhstan Boxing Federation.
 She won a bronze medal in the middleweight event at the 2016 Summer Olympics.
 Shakimova studied at the Kazakh Academy of Sport and Tourism.
-After seeing the film Million Dollar Baby, her mother wanted to ban her from boxing, fearing for a serious injury.
+After watching the film Million Dollar Baby, her mother wanted her to stop boxing, fearing for a serious injury.
 Shakimova's coach persuaded her to reconsider.